industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ### Import the OPC UA model

-The model is an instance of the standarized information that is defined in the companion specification.
+The model is an instance of the standardized information that is defined in the companion specification.

 Add the model.